hackerb9/mimesweeper/README.md

 #### First Solution's Problem

 It has to be unchecked every time a new WINEPREFIX is created.
-This may work for other people, but way too often for me.
+This may work for other people, but happens way too often for me.

 ### Second Solution (Part A)